UniOfGreenwich/softwareproject_-team-1/README.md

 ## Introduction

-The library system, commissioned to us as a project by our customer ***Blair&Co***, was the result of a need for a new and modernised system to monitor and control their extensive collection of computer hardware, programming and engineering documents dating back to early 1980s MS-DOS documentation all the way through to generative AI journals printed this year by organisations such as OpenAI.
+The library system, commissioned to us as a project by our customer ***Blair&Co***, was the result of a need for a new and modernised system to monitor and control their extensive collection of computer hardware, programming and engineering documents dating back to early 1980s MS-DOS documentation through to generative AI journals printed this year by organisations such as OpenAI.

 The team was given a specification by our customer which involved basic functions such as an inventory system through to advanced functions such as payment methods and authentication for security purposes.